grst/nxfvars/README.rst

 nxfvars: Access nextflow variables from python scripts or notebooks
 ===================================================================

-This is a proof-of-concept how to make it easiert to access nextflow vars from python scripts or notebooks.
+This is a proof-of-concept how to make it easier to access nextflow vars from python scripts or notebooks.

 Installation